eashocking/CC-project/README.md

-# Creating a web scraping program
+# Creating a Web Scraping Program
 * This will be an introduction on how to create a basic web scraping program

-# Operating System used
+# Operating System Used
 * Windows 11

 # Programs
 1. Thonny (easy to use Python environment)
-# Python libraries
+# Python Libraries
 1. BeautifulSoup
 2. Requests
 # Websites